SciML/Surrogates.jl/docs/src/gramacylee.md

 end
 ```

 Let's sample f in 25 points between -0.5 and 2.5 using the `sample` function.
-The sampling points are chosen using a Sobol Sample, this can be done by passing `SobolSample()` to the `sample` function.
+The sampling points are chosen using a Sobol sample, this can be done by passing `SobolSample()` to the `sample` function.

 ```@example gramacylee1D
 n = 25